hamiljs/Election-Meddling/README.md

 ### TO DO:

-- Add topic analysis, propaganda function.
+- Code styling, optimization.
+Propaganda function.

 The program currently employs Textblob's default naive bayes clasifier for sentiment analysis.
 A far more advanced solution will be implemented soon.